 Five years ago I had barely preserved anything apart from throwing some berries into the freezer.
 My first forays into serious preserving all involved canning, which is a fabulous and addictive way to save food.
 Every season I still put up many more canned jars than I ferment.
-For more on canning, read my sister post 5 Reasons to Choose Canning for Food Preservation.
+I’ve also, more recently, started dehydrating many pounds of food every season.

 However, over the last couple summers I have become enamored of the bacterial magic of fermenting.
 The reasons are all below (my emotional favorite is the second one listed here).
 Read on to learn why to choose fermenting—my new favorite form of preserving.
 Some of these links are affiliate, which means I purchase may provide a small commission to GWR at no cost to you.